A lot or a little?

 Is it any good?

 Many teens say this is the first book they ever enjoyed reading, even though it's often required in school.
-S.E.
-Hinton wrote it when she was only 16, and her insight into teen angst may explain why adolescents identify with Ponyboy so strongly.
+Hinton's insight into teen angst may explain why adolescents identify with Ponyboy so strongly.
 Readers find plenty of action and an idyllic view of friendship, a major concern for teens.
 Teenagers love this book; it teaches them that they can enjoy reading, as Ponyboy already knows.

 Families can talk about why this book resonates with preteens and teens.
 Why has it remained so popular for more than 40 years?